You might be surprised how little fat or few calories milk products contribute to a balanced diet.

-Check out how many calories and how much fat and calcium a Food Guide Serving of Milk & Alternatives contributes.
+Check out how many calories and how much fat and calcium a portion of dairy contains.

 Researchers analyzed the Canadian Community Health Survey to determine the contribution milk and dairy foods make to the Canadian diet.
 They concluded, “Relative to their calories, milk and alternatives are nutrient-dense food sources, providing a range of vitamins, minerals, and high-quality protein in compact form.”(1) They particularly noted that these foods provide more than half the calcium in the Canadian diet and are significant contributors of vitamin D as well.